robertogiandomenico/computer_graphics_project_2024/README.md

 ### Game plot

 The idea of the game is to collect all the ingredients spread through the map to brew a potion in a limited amount of time.
-The player impersonates a ghost cat that needs to get his physical form back.
+The player impersonates a ghost cat that needs to get his physical body back.
 The game is over when the time is up or when the player has collected all the ingredients and taken them to the cauldron.

 ### Technical details